 And see the build status of a PR too:

 Labels associated with pull requests are displayed within Clubhouse Stories.
 Hover over the PR within the Story pane to see them.

 This is currently only available for GitHub and GitLab, as BitBucket does not yet support a labels feature.

 Pull Requests can be removed from Clubhouse Stories by clicking on the ellipsis icon next to the pull request within the Story and clicking either "Remove PR" or "Remove PR and Branch".

 Moving Stories Back

-The Clubhouse GitHub integration is designed to move your Stories from unstarted to completed.
-As such, if you find you need to move a Story back to an earlier workflow state you will need to do so in the Clubhouse UI.
+The Clubhouse GitHub integration is designed to only move your Stories forward, from unstarted to completed.
+As such, if you find you need to move a Story back to an earlier workflow state, you can do so in the Clubhouse UI.